Young people turned out to protest. Now, will they vote?

 “That’s the big ‘if,’ and we don’t really know until November,” Bergan said.

-Associated Press writers Hannah Fingerhut and Will Weissert contributed to this report from Washington.
+Associated Press writers Hannah Fingerhut and Will Weissert in Washington contributed to this report.